Resources for Parents and Caregivers

 NORTH CAROLINA INFANT TODDLER PROGRAM

 You know your child best.
-If you believe your child under age 3 has a developmental delay or disability, contact your Child Development Service Agency to make a referral and get an assessment/services.
-You can refer your child to the Infant Toddler Program by phone, fax, letter, or in person at your CDSA office.
-In Durham, the CDSA can be reached at Bull City Business Center, Suite 201, 115 Market Street, Durham, NC 27701-3221.
-Phone: 919-560-5600.· Fax: 919-560-3018.
+If you have a child under age 3 who has a disability or you are concerned about his/her development, contact your Child Development Service Agency (CDSA) to make a referral and get an assessment/services.
+To refer your child in Durham, call the CDSA at 919-560-5600.

 FAMILY SUPPORT NETWORK OF NORTH CAROLINA